apereo/cas/docs/cas-server-documentation/installation/Azure-ActiveDirectory-Authentication.md

 ## Principal Attributes

 The above dependency may also be used, in the event that principal attributes need to be fetched from Azure Active Directory without necessarily authenticating credentials .

-To see the relevant list of CAS properties, please [review this guide](..configuration/Configuration-Properties.html#microsoft-azure-active-directory.
+{% include {{ version }}/azuread-attribute-resolution-configuration.md %}